TS-CUBED/haemoFoam/README.md

 HaemoFoam is published under the GPL (as is OpenFoam).
 You are, therefore, free to use it.
 I would ask you for three things, though:

-1. Please reference my work, if you use haemoFoam in your research and publications.
+1. Please reference my work if you use haemoFoam in your research and publications.
 2. Please contribute back to haemoFoam and don't just fork it.
 I would hope we can develop this together in a mutually useful direction.
 3. Please get in touch and let me know what you want to do.
 I an happy to collaborate.